strategicdata/pmhc-mds-spec/doc/reserved-tags.rst

 types in the Primary Mental Health Care Minimum Data Set (PMHC MDS).
 Tags beginning with an exclamation mark (``!``) are reserved for future use by the Department.

-The domain of individual Tags fields is defined in :ref:`record-formats`.
+Tags field definitions for each record type are available in :ref:`record-formats`.

 .. _br20: